jiyagdoss-tech/AI_Phishing_Shield/README.md

 ## What the Project Does

-The application accepts raw email content through a browser.
+The application accepts raw email content, SMS text messages, or a website URL through a browser.
 It then:

-1. Parses useful email fields such as sender, subject, links, and attachments.
+1. Parses useful fields such as sender, subject, links, phone numbers, and attachments (for email/SMS) or domain structure (for URLs).
-2. Runs keyword, URL, regular-expression, sender, and attachment checks.
+2. Runs keyword, URL, regular-expression, sender, and attachment checks appropriate to the content type.
 3. Optionally asks a local Ollama/Mistral model for contextual reasoning.
 4. Combines detector scores into a final risk score from 0 to 100.
 5. Assigns a risk level: Low, Moderate, High, or Critical.
 6. Displays indicators, recommendations, detector scores, and an explanation.
-7. Saves the result and relevant email information to SQLite.
+7. Saves the result and relevant information to SQLite.

+## Recent Changes

+This section summarizes the most recent feature work added to the project:

+### SMS (smishing) detector added

+- New [`SMSParser`](utils/parsers/sms_parser.py) extracts sender, message body, links, and phone numbers from pasted SMS text (accepts either raw text or `From:`/`Message:` style fields).
+- New [`SMSSenderDetector`](utils/detectors/sms_sender_detector.py) classifies the sender as a short code, ordinary phone number, or alphanumeric ID, and flags brand impersonation, premium-rate numbers, and spoofed sender IDs.
+- New SMS analyzer page and `POST /api/analyze-sms` endpoint, reusing the keyword/URL/regex detectors and AI analyzer with SMS-specific prompts and score weighting (no attachment detector, since SMS has no file attachments).

+### Website URL detector added

+- New [`URLParser`](utils/parsers/url_parser.py) normalizes and validates a pasted URL (adds `https://` if missing a scheme, extracts domain/port/path/query parameters).
+- `URLDetector.analyze_standalone_url()` checks a single URL for lexical phishing signals: missing HTTPS, IP-address hosts, URL shorteners, embedded credentials, punycode domains, excessive subdomains, non-standard ports, unusually long URLs, and account-action wording.
+- New URL analyzer page and `POST /api/analyze-url` endpoint, combining lexical findings (60% weight) with AI reasoning (40% weight).

+### Typosquat / brand-impersonation detection fix

+- Added a shared fuzzy-matching helper, `TyposquatHelpers` (in [`utils/helpers.py`](utils/helpers.py)), that uses Levenshtein (edit-distance) comparison to catch lookalike brand names such as `ntflx.com` for `netflix.com` or `amzn-support.net` for `amazon.com`.
+- Previously, all three brand-impersonation checks (URL, email sender, SMS sender) only matched an **exact substring** of the brand name, so abbreviated/character-dropped typosquats were invisible to the detectors.
+All three now use fuzzy matching in addition to the original exact-match checks.
+- A confirmed brand-impersonation or typosquat match on a standalone URL now floors the final score at Critical, since it is one of the most decisive phishing signals available for a bare URL with no other corroborating detectors.

 ## Key Features